Stephanie is a graduate Pony Clubber and has been riding and caring for horses since she was five years old.

 - If you haven't already, secure the stirrups.

 - Unbuckle the girth—first the left side, then the right.

 - Place the girth on top of the saddle.

 - Lift the saddle up before pulling it towards you; don't pull it into the horse's spine.
-If you cannot reach, ask for assistance.
+If you cannot reach, get assistance.

-- Place the saddle on a saddle rack or out of the way, tipped onto the front of the knee rolls (never flat down on the ground).
+- Place the saddle on a saddle rack or out of the way, tipped onto the front of the knee rolls (but never flat down on the ground).

 4. Clean Up

 After the horse is turned out, return to clean up and take care of the tack.
 Always:

 - wipe off the bit with a clean damp cloth,